labour law

 1. Along with the Industrial Revolution, the revolutionary thinking of people like Rousseau, J.S Mill, Hegel, Marx and Engels impacted labour jurisprudence.
 The French and the Russian Revolution greatly influenced the thought process of the public and set the pace of labour jurisprudence.

-2. The World Wars also made the labourers realise their core importance, that unless they sweat, it would be hard for the nation to fight and win the rough battles, therefore it is important for the masters to provide a quality of life to their workers.
+2. The World Wars also made the labourers realise their core importance, that unless they sweat, it would be hard for the nation to fight and win the rough battles, therefore the masters need to provide a quality of life to their workers.

 3. The development in the field of science, technology, communication and telecommunication brought the people of different parts of the world closer.
 This made the people who lived in underdeveloped countries aware of the treatment given to workers in the different parts which created an urge in them to fight for their well-deserved rights.